2022 Social Media Guide to Lead Generation

 (Source: Marsden Marketing)

 Social media is a proven marketing strategy for generating leads and building relationships.
-However, according to DMN3, the adoption of social media by B2B companies has been relatively slow, with concerns regarding proper execution as the leading struggle when leveraging social media as a lead generation tool.
+However, according to DMN3, the adoption of social media by B2B companies has been relatively slow, with concerns regarding proper execution as the leading struggle when leveraging social media as a lead generation platform.
 But today, more organizations have integrated social media into their marketing strategy, particularly for content promotion purposes.

 There still remains a large contingency of marketers who haven’t considered or implemented social media.
 For those who are still doubtful about social media, just think of how including it in your existing B2B lead generation strategies could: